-Some exchanges offer different variants of the above, but in order to be a Bitcoin exchange, the service must allow users to do at least one of these.
+Some exchanges offer different variants of the above, but in order to be a Bitcoin exchange, the service must allow users to do at least one of those things.
 You can buy bitcoins from exchanges or directly from other people selling them.
-You can pay for bitcoins in a variety of ways, ranging from hard cash to wire transfers, depending on who you are buying them from and what country you live in.
+You can pay for bitcoins in a variety of ways, ranging from hard cash, wire transfers, and credit cards depending on who you are buying them from and what country you live in.

-Bitcoin exchanges typically have multiple components to their service offerings such as buying, selling, trading (user-to-user), specialized computer algorithms to match together buyers and sellers, fast deposits and withdrawals, multiple currencies, compliance with Know Your Customer (KYC) and Anti-Money Laundering (AML) laws, s focus on user security and Bitcoin security, Two-Factor Authentication (2FA), proof of solvency, integrated wallets to store bitcoin, and so on.
+Bitcoin exchanges typically have multiple components to their service offerings such as buying, selling, trading (user-to-user), specialized computer algorithms to match together buyers and sellers, order books, fast deposits and withdrawals, multiple currencies, compliance with Know Your Customer (KYC) and Anti-Money Laundering (AML) laws, a focus on user security and Bitcoin security, Two-Factor Authentication (2FA), proof of solvency, integrated wallets to store bitcoin, and so on.

 To see a list of the top Bitcoin exchanges in the United States, visit CoinSalad.com and view the markets section.